fflewddur/tophat/README.md

 - Pop!_OS 22.04 LTS
 - Ubuntu 22.04 LTS

+## Release notes

+See [RELEASES.md](RELEASES.md) for the list of fixes and new functionality included in each release.

 ## Contributing and dev notes

 Contributions to improve TopHat are welcome!
 To avoid duplicate work, check [the issue tracker](https://github.com/fflewddur/tophat/issues) first.
 If an issue doesn't already exist for your idea, please create one.